Orange Marmalade Breakfast Bake

 - In a large bowl, whisk eggs, milk, sugar, vanilla and nutmeg until blended; pour over bread.
 Refrigerate, covered, several hours or overnight.

 - Preheat oven to 350°.
 Remove casserole from refrigerator while oven heats.
 Sprinkle with walnuts.
-Bake, uncovered, 40-50 minutes or until golden brown and a knife inserted near the center comes out clean.
+Bake, uncovered, until golden brown and a knife inserted in the center comes out clean, 40-50 minutes.

 - Let stand 5-10 minutes before serving.
-In a small saucepan, combine maple syrup, orange juice and peel; heat through.
+In a small saucepan, combine maple syrup, orange juice and zest; heat through.
 Serve with casserole.
-Yield: 12 servings (1-1/2 cups syrup).

-Originally published as Orange Marmalade Breakfast Bake in Breakfast & Brunch Bookazine 2014, p49
+Originally published as Marmalade French Toast in Breakfast & Brunch 2014 Bookazine